SGmuwa/minctest/README.md

 # Minctest

-Minctest is a very minimal unit-testing "framework" written in ANSI C and implemented in a single header file.
+Minctest is a very minimal unit-testing "framework" written in C and implemented in a single header file.
 It's handy when you want some real simple unit tests for a small project.